Greener Davis Facebook

 - Recycle your wrapping paper, gift cards, cardboard boxes, and paperboard gift boxes with mixed paper recycling.

-- Make recycling easy for guests by placing clearly marked bins for bottles and cans next to the garbage bin.
+- Make recycling easy for guests at holiday parties by placing clearly marked bins for bottles and cans next to the garbage bin.

 Just for fun...A Holiday Recycling Tale!

 The Grinch hated recycling especially during holiday season.

 Now please don't ask why.
 No one quite knows the reason.

 It could be a paper cut once caused him great pain.

 It could be holiday junk mail drove him insane.

 But I think that the most likely reason of all May have been that his recycling bin was two sizes too small.